 Inflation - Increased operating costs are reflected in product or services pricing with any limitations on price increases determined by the marketplace.
-The impact of inflation on the Company has not been significant during the past three years because of the relatively low rates of inflation experienced in the United States.
-Raw material costs, labor costs and interest rates are important components of costs for the Company.
-Inflation or other pricing pressures could impact any or all of these components, with a possible adverse effect on our profitability, especially where increases in these costs exceed price increases on finished products.
-In recent years, the Company has faced strong inflationary and other pricing pressures with respect to steel, fuel and health care costs, which have been partially mitigated by pricing adjustments.
+Inflation or other pricing pressures could impact raw material costs, labor costs and interest rates which are important components of costs for the Company and could have an adverse effect on our profitability, especially where increases in these costs exceed price increases on finished products.